Foods that Lower Iron Levels – Everything you need to know

 Avoid eating foods that enhance absorption.
 For example, you do not want to follow up a meal of beef liver with lemon juice.
 That is a no-no!
 Lemon juice contains high amounts of vitamin C which enhances and speeds up the iron absorption from your meal.

-Iron is really damaging for the body, and if you have high iron stores you should add natural chelators and antioxidants to your diet.
+Iron is really damaging to the body, and if you have high iron stores, you should add natural chelators and antioxidants to your diet.
 This will relieve your body of the oxidative stress caused by excess iron.
-Here are some things you can and should add to your diet:
+Here are some foods that lower iron that you can add to your diet:

-- Vitamin E (try to take the natural composition rather than a synthetic one as it will be more easily absorbed)
+3. Vitamin E (try to take the natural composition rather than a synthetic one, as it will be more easily absorbed)

 These are some great natural chelators and antioxidants you must add to your diet.
 You will see a huge difference within 2 weeks of starting these.
 I take all of these in supplement form and am quite satisfied.
 They are all easily available at Amazon or you can get them from your local drug store.